ey-advisory-technology-testing/test-manaj/README.md

 ## Features
-* Easy to configure and integrate with any Java-based automation framework
+* Config-driven modular library to integrate with any Java-based automation framework
 * Fully automated synchronization of execution results
 * Test or step-level results sync
 * Attachments such as screenshots or documents